Generalized Standard Triples for Algebraic Linearizations of Matrix Polynomials: Introduction

 \subsection{Organization of the Paper}

-In the remainder of this first section, we establish notation, give the definition of a generalized standard triple, and give lemmas about common similarity transformations\footnote{Transposition and flipping give altogether four common variations of companion matrix pencils.
-Other variations are possible (indeed, any similarity transformation will work) but these are the main variations seen in the literature.
-We include these variations in enough detail to help the reader with the bookkeeping.}.
-At the end of this section, we show how to use the generalized standard triple in the construction of algebraic linearizations.
+In Section~\ref{notation-subsec}, we establish notation, give the definitions of algebraic linearization and of generalized standard triples.
+We define this last in Definition~\ref{def:GST} with reference to the representation in Equation~\eqref{eq:resolventrepresentation}.
+In Section~\ref{sec:AlgebraicLinearization}, we show how to use a generalized standard triple in the construction of algebraic linearizations.
+We also give a proof, by construction of the necessary equivalence matrices $\E(z)$ and $\F(z)$, that algebraic linearizations are \emph{local} linearizations (a very useful notion from~\cite{Dopico2020}) in the same sense that its components are.
+In particular, if the components $\A$ and $\B$ are linearizations in the sets $\Sigma_{\A}$ and $\Sigma_{\B}$ respectively, then the ``algebraic linearization'' is a linearization in the intersection $\Sigma_{\A} \cap \Sigma_{\B}$.

-In section \ref{sec:universal}, we tabulate our results in detail for the generalized standard triples for many common polynomial bases in sections \ref{recur-subsec}, \ref{bernstein-subsec}, and \ref{lagrange-subsec}.
-In section \ref{sec:strictequivalence}, we give the strict equivalence of generalized standard triples for any polynomial basis.
-We give specific proofs in section \ref{proofs-sec}.
+In Section~\ref{sec:universal}, we prove our main result, giving a universal expression for generalized standard triples for the linearizations using the polynomial bases that appear in Sections~\ref{recur-subsec},~\ref{bernstein-subsec}, and~\ref{lagrange-subsec}.
+In Section~\ref{triples-sec}, we introduce all the polynomial bases by scalar examples.
+We sum up in the final section.